Forest Practices in British Columbia

 The BC government kills wolves to ‘save’ caribou when what they should be doing is to stop logging and other resource activities in areas where caribou live.
 Meanwhile logging companies are logging spotted owl habitat despite there being only two spotted owls, Canada’s last surviving breeding pair, left in the wild.

-Herbicide articles
+Glyphosate articles

 2023